frankaemika/docs/source/overview.rst

  * Desired joint position or velocity command.
  * Desired Cartesian position or velocity command.

-Further, you get access to the following feedback data:
+Furthermore, you get access to the following feedback data:

  * Measured joint data, like the position, velocity, and torque.
  * Low-level desired joint goals.